-The financial statements of the Society have been prepared in accordance with the Malaysian Financial Reporting Standards ("MFRSs"), International Financial Reporting Standards ("IFRSs") and the requirements of the Societies Act 1966 in Malaysia.
+The financial statements of the Society have been prepared in accordance with Malaysian Financial Reporting Standards ("MFRSs"), International Financial Reporting Standards and the requirements of the Societies Act 1966 in Malaysia.

-The Society adopted the following accounting standards, amendments to the standards and interpretations that of MFRS framework were issued by the Malaysian Accounting Standards Board ("MASB") for annual financial year beginning on and after 1 January 2019:-
+As of 1 January 2020, the Society has adopted all the pronouncements that are applicable and have been issued by the Malaysian Accounting Standards Board ("MASB") for annual financial year beginning on and after 1 January 2020.